 - Serve on the Campus Appeals Committee: Students who are found responsible for violating University policy may appeal that decision.
 The Campus Appeals Committee, a panel of students, faculty, and staff, hears these appeals and determines whether established procedure was followed and whether the decision merits reconsideration.

-- Students selected to join the Scarlet Honor Council will be provided with the dates and times of all University Hearings and Campus Appeals Committee meetings for the upcoming semester, so that they can choose those dates that fit their schedules.
+- Members of the Scarlet Honor Council are provided with the dates and times of all University Hearings and Campus Appeals Committee meetings for each upcoming month, so that they can choose those dates that fit their schedules.

 - All council members should plan to be available for outreach programs and continuing education several times each semester, as schedules permit.